How does Green Your Scene work?

 What can I expect?

-How does Green Your Scene fit in with other environmental changes I am making?
+How does this fit in with other sustainable changes I am making?

-Green Your Scene can break staff and students out of silos, get people talking, and engage more and more people, to bring our whole University on board.
+Green Your Scene can break staff and students out of silos, get people talking, and engage more and more people, to spark change within our whole University.

 Teams need to be two people or more.
 Teams should cover a physical location – a floor, department, building or college etc.